milsanore/trader.cpp/src/README.md

 # NOTES
-- c++ namespace names map to the first level of subdirectories in src/
+- namespaces map to the first level of subdirectories in src/

 # SUBFOLDERS

-- binance
+## binance
-    - FIX connectivity to the Binance exchange
+- Classes that faciliate connectivity to the Binance crypto exchange using the FIX protocol and the c++ "QuickFIX" library
+- Pushes updates to two concurrent queues, that downstream consumers can use:
+    1. order updates (prices/volumes)
+    2. trade updates
+- NB: Binance uses a custom authentication mechanism

-- core
+## core
 - core trading engine functionality
 - e.g. the order book
+- some coupling to the binance namespace (symbol, side, and multiplier values).
+- TODO(mils): move out.

-- ui
+## ui
 - a basic terminal ui written using the c++ `ftxui` library (similar to ncurses)
+- work done predominantly on background threads

-## UTILS
+## utils
+- helpers
-- os-specific stuff
+- non-portable (OS-specific) stuff